-All personal data is processed in accordance with EU data protection law, namely Regulation (EU) of the European Parliament and of the Council of 13 September 2018 on the protection of individuals with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No. 45/2001 and Decision No 1247/2001 (the Data Protection Regulation, not yet published in the Official Journal).
+All personal data is processed in accordance with EU data protection law, namely Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies, and on the free movement of such data, and repealing Regulation (EC) No. 45/2001 and Decision No 1247/2002/EC.

 The ECB is the controller for the processing of personal data, and the Enforcement Section within the Enforcement and Sanctions Division is the organisational unit responsible for processing these data.

-The ECB has developed its BRM for use by anyone who, acting in good faith, has reasonable grounds to believe that a supervised entity or competent authority has breached the legal acts referred to in Article 4(3) of Council Regulation (EU) No 1024/2013 (the SSM Regulation) and wishes to submit relevant information to the ECB.
+The ECB has developed its breach reporting/whistleblowing mechanism for use by anyone who, acting in good faith, has reasonable grounds to believe that a supervised entity or competent authority has breached the legal acts referred to in Article 4(3) of Council Regulation (EU) No 1024/2013 (the SSM Regulation) and wishes to submit relevant information to the ECB.

 After a case file has been closed, all relevant personal data will be stored for a set retention period.
 If a report received by the ECB is considered relevant to the ECB’s supervisory tasks, the data will be stored for five years.
 If a report is not considered relevant to the ECB’s supervisory tasks but concerns the ECB’s other tasks, the data will be stored for twelve months.
 If the ECB decides that a report is not relevant to any of its tasks, the data will be deleted within three months.